sakarayajitesh/Starbucks-Capstone-Project/proposal.md

 Here we can see some data is in number form and some data is in characters.
 Since a Machine Learning Model doesn't take input in characters, we need to convert the field which are not numbers to numbers by using **one-hot-encoding** method.
 Since some of the values are high in number, it will be computationally expensive task.
 That's why need to reduce these values such as field **_income_** in **profile.json** using **PCA** method.

-_(In this section, the dataset(s) and/or input(s) being considered for the project should be thoroughly described, such as how they relate to the problem and why they should be used.
-Information such as how the dataset or input is (was) obtained, and the characteristics of the dataset or input, should be included with relevant references and citations as necessary It should be clear how the dataset(s) or input(s) will be used in the project and whether their use is appropriate given the context of the problem.)_

 ### Solution Statement
 The solution for this problem will be to combine the three files and make a single file or table which will have all the demographics of the person and offer details and the predicted output (i.e., a person will or not respond to the offer given).